 Raised screws are thought to be similar to a flat screw, but a raised screw has a head that will come out of the surface just a bit.
 The shape of the screw doesn’t always help the drive performance of the raised screw, which is why it is often used more for decoration than anything else.

 Naturally, round screw heads are those that have very round tops.
 They can be made of various materials and come in different designs and lengths, but they always have a round head.
-They can be found at places such as Home Depot at this link.
+They can be found at places such as Home Depot.

 Most people refer to slotted screw heads as flathead screws, in part because there is one narrow opening made for a flat screwdriver.
 It is a very inexpensive and common type of screw head, but unfortunately, the screw is also very prone to stripping.